 For many individuals battling mental health conditions and substance abuse, a trauma therapy program is vital for the healing process.
 Like an addiction, anyone can experience a traumatic event.
 Whether they’ve struggled with neglect or abuse in childhood or domestic violence or sexual abuse as an adult, these events can have lasting impacts on a person’s life.
 Even the loss of someone you love, witnessing or experiencing a vehicular accident, or living through natural disasters can lead to trauma.
 In some cases, individuals who have observed others suffer from the effects of trauma can experience its impacts.

 Whatever the case is for you, a trauma therapy program, such as the one at Bonfire Behavioral Health, can help you resolve these issues.
-Contact our team today at 603.617.4815 to learn about how our trauma therapy program can help you.
+Contact our team today at 603.617.4815 to learn more about how Bonfire Behavioral Health can help.

 What Is Trauma?

 Trauma is a term that refers to the damage to your mind as a result of one or more distressing events.
 In most cases, these events cause extreme stress levels, which overwhelm your mind’s ability to cope with the emotions involved.
 This inability to cope eventually can lead to severe, adverse consequences affecting you for long periods of time.